cognitedata/oryx/README.md

 Oryx is a high-performance .NET cross-platform functional HTTP request handler library for writing HTTP clients and orchestrating web requests in F#.

-> A middleware SDK for writing HTTP web clients and orchestrating web requests.
+> An SDK for writing HTTP web clients and orchestrating web requests.

 This library enables you to write Web and REST clients and SDKs for various APIs and is currently used by the [.NET SDK for Cognite Data Fusion (CDF)](https://github.com/cognitedata/cognite-sdk-dotnet).